-The head of households in mobile/manufactured homes tends to be slightly older than household heads in single-family units, at 57 years for owner-occupied mobile
+The head of households in mobile/manufactured homes tends to be slightly older than household heads in single-family units, at 57 years for owner-occupied mobile homes and 43 years old for renters (Figure 12).
+In many states in the Northeast, West Coast, and Florida, the median age among households living in mobile/manufactured homes was 65 to 74 years old in 2016 (Map 7).

-Figure 12: Median Age of Household in 2016, by Type of Household Unit and Tenure27 eight percent among renters (seven percent nationally) (Figure 13).
+Figure 12: Median Age of Household in 2016, by Type of Household Unit and Tenure